 Well into her 40’s, Lynda came to insurance after enjoying success in other ventures.
 She had been a serial entrepreneur and was used to hard work and long hours.
 She was attracted to her new career because it offered residual income.
 The firm she chose was prestigious and she went through a rigorous interviewing process before being selected.
 Her trait of wanting the best trumped her inner intuition that cautioned against what she observed.
-The company was dominated by men and few women were chosen or remained.
+The company was dominated by men, and few women remained.

 Lynda left the firm.
 In reflecting on the experience, she feels pleased that she got her own financial future in order.
 However, she still tastes the bitterness of feeling used and abused.
 It boiled down to a difference in personality style that led to her exit.
 Without drive being tempered by amiability, it became ruthless and self-serving.